Drop-In Writing Sessions

 - August 26: Character and Action - Even though the images in the exhibition Daniel Sprick's Fictions: Recent Works are frozen in time, the focus of today’s session is character and action—two of the integral building blocks to all good storytelling, no matter the genre.

-- September 23: Story in Image - Try your hand at the most visually-oriented type of writing—the screenplay.
-Get an introduction to the basic elements of screenplay form and write some of our own in the photography galleries.
+September 23: Story in Image - Try your hand at the most visually-oriented type of writing—the screenplay.
+Get an introduction to the basic elements of screenplay form and write some of your own in the Fuse Box video installation Oliver Herring: Recent Acquisitions.

-- October 28: Flash Form - Using contemporary art as inspiration, play with your own sense of contemporary form with writings such as flash fiction, the hermit crab, and collage.
+October 28: Flash Form - Using the Herbert Bayer: Berlin Graphics 1928–1938 exhibition as inspiration, play with your own sense of contemporary form with writings such as flash fiction, the hermit crab, and collage.

 Free with museum admission; no reservations required.